sjl/.plan/README.markdown

 * It's still not clear to me how to decide what's a "good" multiplier for smaller-sized PRNGs.
 They fail the tests right away because they're so small, so I can't really go by that.

+## 2019-04-30

+Started playing/rating the lisp jam games.
+Wanted to install a VM to safely play the non-web ones, which led to a big old rabbit hole:

+* Need to enable CPU virtualization in the BIOS to get VirtualBox to work.
+* When I rebooted my desktop crashed right after logging in.
+* Took me a while to find my display manager logs because I can never remember its fucking name (and can never remember that it's "display manager" and not "desktop manager").
+Hey idiot future self: you use XDM.
+* Thought the problem was maybe because I just upgraded SBCL and didn't rebuild Stump.
+Tried that, didn't help.
+* Saw some errors in the XDM log about the config file not parsing properly.
+  Fixed those.
+Didn't help.
+* Opened `.xsessionrc` and immediately saw the problem: the `gpg-agent` shit I added on my work machine and pulled down here.
+Christ.
+Removed that for now because I can't remember the magic systemd incantation required to get it to quit fucking autostarting the agent whenever anything looks in the general direction of its ports and I want to move on with my fucking life tonight.